emqxarchive/emqx-docs-en/rule/rule-engine.md

 # Rule Engine

 EMQ X Broker Rule Engine (Hereinafter referred to as rule engine) is used to configure EMQ X Broker message flow and device event processing and response rules.
-The rule engine not only provides a clear and flexible "configuration-style" business integration solution, simplifies the business development process, improves ease of use for user, and reduces the coupling between the business system and EMQ X Broker, but also provides a better infrastructure for the private function customization of EMQ x broker.
+The rule engine not only provides a clear and flexible "configuration-style" business integration solution, simplifies the business development process, improves ease of use for user, and reduces the coupling between the business system and EMQ X Broker, but also provides a better infrastructure for the private function customization of EMQ X broker.

 ![image-20190506171815028](../assets/image-20190506171815028.jpg)